-Pit Area - The Pit Area is a separate space from the Competition Area where Teams can work on their Robot between matches.
+Pit Area - The Pit Area is a separate space from the Competition Area where Teams can work on their Robot between Matches.
 The Team is provided a pit space which includes a table, a power source, and is 10 ft.
 (3.05 m) x.
 10 ft.
 (3.05 m).
 Some pit spaces may vary based on tournament venue size limits.
 Check with your Tournament Director for official pit space sizes.

-Practice Match - A match used to provide time for Teams to get familiar with the official Playing Field.
+Practice Match - A Match used to provide time for Teams to get familiar with the official Playing Field.

-Qualification Match - A match used to decide the Teams that qualify for the Alliance Selection and move on to the Elimination Matches.
+Qualification Match - A Match used to decide the Teams that qualify for the Alliance Selection and move on to the Elimination Matches.
 Alliances compete to earn Ranking Points and TieBreaker Points.

 Ranking Points - The first basis for ranking Teams.
-Teams earn Ranking Points for winning (two points), tying (one point), and losing (zero points) in a Qualification Match.
+Teams earn Ranking Points for winning (two points), tying (one point), and losing or disqualification/no show (zero points) in a Qualification Match.

 Robot - Any mechanism that has passed inspection and a Team places on the Playing Field before the start of a Match.
-To be legal, Robots must comply with the Robot Build rules in section 8 of this manual.
+To be legal, Robots must comply with the Robot Build rules in Section 7 of this manual.

-Sports Start - A model of competition where Teams start and stop their Robot after the 3-2-1 countdown.
+Sports Start - A model of competition where Teams start their Robot after the 3-2-1 countdown.

 Surrogate Match - Surrogate Matches are scheduled into the Qualification rounds of a tournament if the number of Teams at the tournament is not evenly divisible by four.
-The Surrogate Match is a way to ensure all Teams compete in a minimum of five matches.
+The Surrogate Match is a way to ensure all Teams compete in a minimum of five Matches.
 This is an extra Qualification Match for those Teams scheduled in a Surrogate Match and does not count in the standings for Ranking Points or TieBreaker Points.
-These matches are important in the entire standings of the tournament.
-These matches should be played as if they were regular Qualification Matches.
+These Matches are important in the entire standings of the tournament.
+These Matches should be played as if they were regular Qualification Matches.
 Surrogate Matches will be marked on the official Qualification Match schedule.

 Team - An official FIRST Tech Challenge Team consists of no more than 15 student Team members.
+A Team is made up of pre-college students and is designed for students in grades 7 -12.
+Students cannot be older than high school-aged if they are participating Team members.
 All Teams in North America are required to register through the Team Registration System.
 Teams must have a minimum of TWO Lead Coaches or Mentors that have registered through the Team Registration System and have passed the Youth Protection Program screening.
 The Team must be in good standing through the registration system to compete in FIRST Tech Challenge official tournaments.